smarkets/marge-bot/README.md

 being required if she will merge to protected branches.

-For certain features, namely, `--impersonate-approvers`, and `--add-reviewed-by`, you will need to grant `marge-bot` admin privileges as well.
+For certain features, namely, `--impersonate-approvers`, and `--add-reviewers`, you will need to grant `marge-bot` admin privileges as well.
 In the latter, so that she can query the email of the reviewers to include it in the commit.